Windows and Doors Permit Requirements in Houston, TX

 Frequently Asked Questions

-Estimated permit fees for Window / Door projects in Houston, TX range from $75 – $300.
+Estimated permit fees for Windows and Doors projects range from $75 – $400.
 Fees vary based on project scope and valuation.

-Typical approval time for Window / Door permits in Houston is About 2 weeks.
+Typical approval time for Windows and Doors permits is about 2 weeks.
 More complex projects may take longer if plan review is required.

 Read our complete guide covering permit requirements, costs, common exemptions, and the application process.